Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Outcomes:

-• "approve" — runs the gated action.
+• "approve" continues the gated work.

 import asyncio